Financial-Times/ft-origami/guidelines/2016-03-08-github-guidelines.md

 - Use present tense when committing i.e. `Add module-name` not `Added module-name`.
 - The first line of the commit message to be 72 characters or less.
 - Add references to issues or pull requests in the description with a short explanation of the changes proposed in the pull request.
+- Explain why you've made a change as well as what the change is.

 #### The template for a pull request